bekam797/resume/README.md

 5. Edit `src/components/ResumeWrapper.tsx` to customize the resume data.

 That's it!
-You now have a working resume builder.
+You now have a working resume.
 Modify the content to fit your needs.